tuxsoft/WeatherStation/src/Readme_Arduino.txt

-To Get the WROOM 02 to work with the new Arduino IDE (1.8+) I had to modify the WEMOS D1 R1 baord config in boards.txt
+To Get the WROOM 02 to work with the new Arduino IDE (1.8+) I had to modify the WEMOS D1 R1 baord config in boards.txt.
+This is the quick and dirty easy way !

 Find ..
 		d1_mini.build.flash_freq=40